Butt Money with David Lindsay-Abaire

 Did you have like the edition

-Yeah, that's exactly the addition that I had.
+That's exactly the edition that I had.
+Yeah.

-I am wearing blue, which would make me Miss Peacock.
+I am wearing blue, which would make me Mrs. Peacock.

 And Valerie Moffat,